Welcome to the February issue of our occasional newsletter for 2014.

 On a sunny summer’s day, Muchelney is idyllic and well worth a visit, but tourists from far and wide also flock to other historic places in the Levels, and some are mentioned in our book A Field Guide to Somerset Archaeology, written several years ago.
 The area is dotted with late prehistoric hilltop enclosures and forts and is dominated by the huge hillfort of Ham Hill on the very edge of the Levels, while all the higher, drier patches of land were occupied from Roman times onwards.
 To the north of Muchelney is Athelney, another ‘island’ where King Alfred took refuge from the Danes (and allegedly burnt the cakes) before defeating their army and forcing their leader, Guthrum, to be baptised a Christian at nearby Aller – another historic village set on a hill.
 A Benedictine monastery was later founded at Athelney, and monastic houses were set up on other areas of higher ground within the Levels, not least the great abbey at Glastonbury.

-water and marshland as sources of food and defensive barriers.
+It is uncertain exactly when the Levels began to be artificially drained.
+Prehistoric settlers lived with, and exploited, the periodic flooding, using water and marshland as sources of food and defensive barriers.
 There are hints that the Romans attempted some small-scale drainage, but it was not until the medieval period that large-scale drainage began in earnest, which has continued ever since to provide the landscape of the Levels that we see today.

 To put the Somerset Levels into perspective, it has to be remembered that there is not an inch of ‘untouched’ or ‘natural’ land in Britain.
 It has all been affected by human activity, such as industry, agriculture, forestry and other processes.
 The entire country is a managed landscape, which can rapidly change.
 It is easy to understand that if hedges are not maintained, they become straggling thickets, and if fields are left fallow for too long, scrubland takes over and develops into woodland.
 Even upland moors like Dartmoor are actively managed using ponies, sheep and cattle, with occasional burning of selected areas to keep plant growth under control.